Smokin Zo's BBQ

 Food Standard

-The food plan should stay practical until the city, route fit, and site are confirmed.
+The food plan should stay practical until the city, coverage path, and site are confirmed.

 Site Details